cap-js/docs/guides/messaging/event-mesh.md

 ### Optional: Add `namespace` Prefixing Rules

 SAP Event Mesh documentation recommends to prefix all event names with the service instance's configured `namespace`, both, when emitting as well as when subscribing to events.
-If you followed these rules, add corresponding rules to your configuration in _package.json_ to have CAP's messaging service implementations enforcing these rules automatically:
+If you followed these rules, add corresponding rules to your configuration in _package.json_ to have CAP's messaging service implementations enforce these rules automatically:

 ```json
 "cds": {